-Future distributable reserves at the Ferrexpo pic level are also dependent on the payment of dividends by the subsidiaries to the respective parent companies within the Group.
+Future distributable reserves at the Ferexpo plc level are also dependent on the payment of dividends by the subsidiaries to the respective parent companies within the Group.
 Distributable profits at subsidiaries' level are also subject to potential impairment losses to be or already recorded in the respective stand-alone statutory financial statements as a result of war-related uncertainties.
 Certain Group companies are currently restricted from paying dividends outside of Ukraine as a result of Ukrainian currency control measures imposed under Martial Law.
-Furthermore, the uncertainties related to the political environment and the independence of the legal system and other circumstances facing the Group (see Note 19 Commitments, contingencies and legal disputes) could also have a negative impact on Ferrexpo ptc's ability and potential for future dividend payments.
-As at 31 December 2023, one of the Group's subsidiaries in Ukraine recognised provisions for legal disputes totalling US\$128,050 thousand reducing the distributable profits of this subsidiary by this amount.
-The provisions in Ukrainian hyvnia remained unchanged as at 30 June 2024, but the amount in US dollar decreased to US\$119,979 thousand as a result of the devaluation of the local currency in Ukraine.
+Furthermore, the uncertainties related to the political environment and the independence of the legal system and other circumstances facing the Group (see Note 19 Commitments, contingencies and legal disputes) could also have a negative impact on Ferrexpo plc's ability and potential for future dividend payments.
+As at 31 December 2023, one of the Group's subsidiaries in Ukraine recognised provisions for legal disputes totalling US\$128,060 thousand reducing the distributable profits of this subsidiary by this amount.
+The provisions in Ukraine hyvnia remained unchanged as at 30 June 2024, but the amount in US dollar decreased to US\$119,979 thousand as a result of the devaluation of the local currency in Ukraine.
 Although this subsidiary still has a considerable amount of distributable profits, an outflow of funds in this amount would have an adverse impact on the Group's available liquidity for potential future dividend payments.

-6 months ended 6 months ended Year ended

-US\$000 30.06.24 30.06.23 31.12.23

-(unaudited) (unaudited) (audited)

-Dividends paid during the period

-Dividends on vested 2021 LTIP awards 44 -

-Dividends on vested 2020 LTIP awards - 449 456

-Total dividends paid during the period 44 449 456
+US\$000 6 months ended 30.06.24 (unaudited) 6 months ended 30.06.23 (unaudited) Year ended 31.12.23 (audited) Dividends paid during the period Dividends on vested 2021 LTIP awards 44 - - Dividends on vested 2020 LTIP awards - 449 456 Total dividends paid during the period 44 449 456

-Although accounts are published in US dollars and dividends are declared in US dollars, the shares are denominated in UK Pounds sterling and dividends are therefore paid in UK Pounds sterling.
+Although accounts are published in US dollars and dividends are declared in US dollars, the shares are denominated in UK Pounds sterling and dividends are therefore within 1 lk Dourse sterling.